BenetManzanaresSalor/TextRe-Identification/README.md

 | Word2Vec_t=0.5  | 48%  |
 | Word2Vec_t=0.25 | 26%  |
 | Manual          | 10%  |

+*Note that values may differ depending on execution*

 Feel free to modify the [config.json](examples/config.json) file for testing other dataframes or configurations.
 If the `data_file_path` is changed (i.e. if you change the dataframes), we recommend to also change the `output_folder_path` directory to avoid overwriting and/or load pretreated data from other dataframes.